On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Introduction

-Section \ref{sec2} introduces the generic continuous time model, which is defined in terms of diffusion with jumps.
-It covers both the case where the rate of interactions and jumps is fixed, and the case where it is opinion dependent.
-This section also contains a summary of the main results and their interpretation within the setting of opinion dynamics.
-The notions of weak consensus and and opinion fusion are in particular introduced.
-The connections between opinion dependent interactions and the bounded confidence model are explained in Subsection \ref{sec:relbc}.
-The pathwise construction of these diffusion processes with jumps is discussed in Subsection \ref{sec:construction}.
-The Mellin transform framework is briefly introduced in Subsection \ref{sec3.4} and the analytical solutions alluded to above are gathered in Subsections \ref{sec3.5} and \ref{sec3.6}.
-Section \ref{sec:two} is focused on the simplest possible case, namely that with two agents with real-valued opinions.
-Some extensions to multi agent and vector-valued models are discussed in Section \ref{multi}.
+The structure of the paper is the following.
+Section \ref{sec2} describes the general framework of the continuous-time model; this characterizes the dynamics in terms of diffusion with jumps.
+It encompasses both 1) the case where the rates of interactions and jumps remain fixed and 2) the case where the rates are opinion dependent.
+Section \ref{sec2} further gives the main results and discusses their implications on opinion dynamics.
+In Section 3, we discuss the notions of weak consensus and opinion fusion.
+The connections between opinion dependent interactions and the bounded confidence model are discussed in the beginning of Section \ref{sec:two_agent_model}.
+Subsection \ref{sec:construction} discusses the path-wise representation of these diffusion processes with jumps.
+Mellin transforms are introduced in Subsection \ref{sec3.4}.
+Subsections \ref{sec3.5} and \ref{sec3.6} contain the derivations of the closed form stationary solutions.
+Section \ref{sec:two_agent_model} studies the simplest case, namely the two agent case with real-valued opinions.
+We discuss various multidimensional (either more than two agents or opinions taking their values in the Euclidean space or interactions constrained by a graph) extensions of the basic framework in Section \ref{multi}.
+In particular, we show how to leverage our analysis of both the opinion dependent and opinion independent cases through a natural mean-field model featuring interactions between a large number of agents.